Lugzan/scala-macro-debugger/README.md

 1. Install [the latest version](http://www.jetbrains.com/idea/download/index.html) of Intellij IDEA (both Ultimate and Community editions work with the macro debugger).

-2. Add `scala.macro.debug.enabled=true` to `idea.properties` in the IDEA's install dir.
+2. Add `scala.macro.debug.enabled=true` to `bin/idea.properties` in the IDEA's install dir.

 3. Install the Scala plugin using `Settings -> Plugins`.
 Macro debugger is bundled with the official Scala plugin for IDEA, so you don't need to download additional software.